vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 8 (04.15 - 04.21)

+This week, we reimplemented the iCaRL method from scratch in order to reproduce results that are even closer to those of the original paper.
+As we can see, the average accuracies per task have increased compared to our first implementation.
+The following two lists represent the accuracies (using the nearest mean classifier) for the first five tasks in a 10-task run:

+Herding: [0.7860, 0.5415, 0.4210, 0.3320, 0.3000]
+K-Means: [0.7850, 0.5760, 0.4537, 0.3623, 0.3266]

 ## Week 7 (04.08 - 04.14)

 The main contribution to the codebase this week was the creation of a logging